The educational aim of the programme is to qualify students to a level of excellence in one of the 4 specialised fields of Mechanics:

 This 2-year study program of excellence, leading to 120 credit Master’s diplomas was designed to meet the renewed international demand for qualified graduates with dedicated training and experience in fundamental and advanced mechanics.

-The programme offers mobility across 5 European sites with the objective for the student to do at least 3 mobilities within his course.
+The programme offers mobility across 5 European sites with the objective for the student to do at least 2 or 3 mobilities within his course.

 The programme courses are taught in English at all partner institutions and are structured according to the following scheme.

-First common term in the University of Lille (30 ECTS)
+First common term in Lille, France (30 ECTS)

 All students will be welcomed in Lille and will participate in integration events, including compulsory workshops (including seminar by guest speakers) and field-trip.